ImplFerris/pico-pico/src/core-concepts/watchdog.md

 # Watchdog

-This book was originally written using rp-hal.
+This book was originally written using `rp-hal`.
 Later, I revised it to primarily use Embassy.
-When working with rp-hal, there is a step where we explicitly configure the watchdog.
+When working with `rp-hal`, there is a step where we explicitly configure the watchdog.
 To explain why that line exists and what it actually does, this chapter introduces the concept of a watchdog.

 In January 1994, the Clementine spacecraft successfully mapped the Moon.
 While it was traveling toward the asteroid Geographos, a floating point exception occurred on May 7, 1994, in the Honeywell 1750 processor.
 This processor handled telemetry and several other critical spacecraft functions.